Nalix.Framework¶

 What belongs here¶

-Instance registration¶
+Instance Registration¶

 InstanceManager is the common registry used across the stack.
 It can register existing instances or lazily create new ones.
+It is the preferred way to publish infrastructure such as loggers and packet registries.

-Quick example¶
+Quick Example¶

 InstanceManager.Instance.Register<ILogger>(logger);